pikilon/evolutionary-work-group/README.md

 Let's take what this groups have in common to find out the tools to build the best working group

 ## Hierarchies

-The fair way is not always the quickest way, a father has to accept to punish their children when they misbehave risking himself to be on fair on one or all of them.
+The fair way is not always the quickest way, a father has to accept to punish their children when they misbehave risking  to be unfair on one or all of them: "You are the three grounded, so you all learn next time to organize yourself"

 The best example is the army, where a group of people has a very strict hierarchy in order to take quick choices to beat other armies.
 It could be more fair that soliders vote how/what/who to implement a target, but when they come to an agreement they could be overpowered by another army with a strong (and unfair) hierarchy.